|Case: “The Euro in Crisis: Decision Time at the European Central Bank” Harvard Business School case no. 9-711-049

-|Lecture handout: Monetary policy*
+Lecture handout: Monetary policy*

     The key finding of monetary economics is that the root cause of inflation is excessive money creation.
 We looked at some specific examples of hyperinflation, and to learn more you can watch “Zimbabwe and Hyperinflation: Who Wants to Be a Trillionaire?”
 (Marginal Revolution University).
-The BBC has an article to show how you can calculate your own personal inflation rate (provided it’s 2015 and you live in the UK!).
+The ONS let you calculate your own personal inflation rate here.

     Conventional monetary policy is a simple link between a target (usually inflation) and a tool (interest rates).
 During the lecture I implied that central bankers change interest rates relative to the current rate.
 In some cases, however, they may be trying to move the policy rate closer to some sort of benchmark.
 A common benchmark can be calculate using a Taylor Rule.
 For examples, see Kaleidic Economics.

     A corridor system is when the central bank targets three policy rates.
 We looked at how those rates changed from 2003-2015 in the Eurozone.
 The ECB website has more recent data.